How to improve your employees' wellbeing at work

 If you're a manager, make sure your employees know your door is always open to share whatever is on their minds.
 That said, some people may not want to discuss their concerns within a professional environment and would prefer speaking with a counsellor through an Employee Assistance Programme (EAP).

 Perkbox offers a comprehensive solution to take care of your employees' mental health and wellbeing.
-It provides unlimited wellbeing content and has plenty of stress-reducing resources such as guided meditations, talking therapy, and sleep stories.
+It provides an extensive library of wellbeing content and has plenty of stress-reducing resources such as guided meditations, talking therapy, and sleep stories.
 Additionally, Health Assured, a Perkbox partner, offer counselling and therapy as part of an EAP

 Other mental health resources Perkbox offers include: